Myrinw/tastebook-frontend/README.md

 # Tastebook | A social network for food-fanatics
 <img src="https://i.ibb.co/ck5v9By/logo-blue.png" alt="logo">
-Tastebook is a social network for people to share there food experience.
-Users can post Recipe's, Restaurant experiences, Send emails to eachother and even find matches wo like the same food they do! (work in progress)
+Tastebook is a social network for people to share their food experiences.
+Users can post Recipe's, Restaurant experiences, Send messages to eachother and even find matches wo like the same food they do! (work in progress)
 - [Open Tastebook:](https://condescending-poitras-fb0afe.netlify.app/)

 ## App-demo